uber-asido/frontend/README.md

 # SF Movies frontend

-The purpose of the client is to fetch the data from the (backend)[https://github.com/uber-asido/backend] and visually present it on a map.
-Among the features the client includes:
+The purpose of the client is to fetch the data from the [backend](https://github.com/uber-asido/backend) and visually present it on a map.
+The client uses Angular framework and is written in TypeScript.
+Among the features it includes:
 * Map point clustering
 * Show movie details on map point click
 * Search with autocompletion